Flagship Course

 11 lessons

-Focus: Move beyond the starter and build the bespoke product layers that make the app feel truly yours.
+Focus: Move beyond the starter website and build the bespoke product layers that make the final result feel truly yours.

 Week 5 is where the course shifts from guided foundations into building your own real product.
 You move beyond the shared starter and define a bespoke direction, turn that direction into milestones, and then execute those milestones with a calmer, more professional AI-assisted workflow.
 Across the week you add the core layers that make a modern web product feel real: authentication, structured content and media, permissions, payments, transactional email, dashboard and progress UX, admin operations, purposeful AI interactions, and practical security hardening.
 By the end of the week you are no longer just following lessons to reproduce a demo — you are learning how to shape, extend, and stabilise a product that is recognisably yours.